readthedocs/ext-theme/docs/phase-i.rst

 With several exceptions, we don't view our current design as sacred.
 We aren't looking for a larger structural overhaul of our UI yet, but we are open to recommendations for later stages of work.
-The following UIs should be replaced with a close approximation of how they exist currently:
+The following UIs will be ported to using SUI for now, but we won't worry yet about altering the UX of these pages
+yet:

 * The UI pattern described in :ref:`modularize-common-ui` is the UI pattern we have been moving towards for all of our admin dashboard views.